 World War I

-In the winter of 1914-1915. underwent modernization, the number of 152-mm guns was increased to 14 due to the dismantling of all 75-mm anti-mine caliber guns.
-The cruiser received four 75-mm and one 40-mm "air cannon" (anti-aircraft guns).
-In the campaign of 1915, the cruiser was on patrol to the west of the central mine and artillery position in the Baltic, guarding minesweeping operations, and made trips to study hidden skerry fairways in Finland.
+Winter 1914-1915 underwent modernization, the number of 152-mm guns was increased to 14 due to the dismantling of all 75-mm anti-mine caliber guns.
+The cruiser received four 75 mm and one 40 mm “aerocannons” (anti-aircraft guns).
+During the 1915 campaign, the cruiser was on patrol duty west of the central mine and artillery position in the Baltic, guarding mine sweeping operations, and made trips to explore hidden skerry fairways in Finland.

-Since May 1916 assigned to the 6th maneuver group (armored cruiser "Gromoboy", cruiser "Aurora" and "Diana").
-On August 1 and 2, he conducted training firing at the firing range near Heinland Island to find out the possibility of destroying coastal wire obstacles with naval artillery fire during the planned landing operation.
+Since May 1916, he was assigned to the 6th maneuver group (armored cruiser Gromoboy, cruisers Aurora and Diana).
+On August 1 and 2, he conducted training firing at a training ground near Hainland Island to determine the possibility of destroying coastal wire barriers with naval artillery fire during the planned landing operation.
 The results were disappointing - out of 209 6-inch shells, three hit the wire and one more hit the trench.
-After dredging was completed on the Moonsund Canal, on August 14, 1916, the cruiser was transferred by this canal to the Gulf of Riga and became part of the Naval Defense Forces of the Gulf of Riga; based at Kuyvast.
+After the completion of dredging work on the Moonsund Canal, the cruiser was transferred by this canal to the Gulf of Riga on August 14, 1916 and became part of the Naval Defense Forces of the Gulf of Riga; based on Kuivast.

 Revolutions of 1917